gerakey/Vagabond/README.md

 *update.sh* will download the latest dependencies for both the client and server.
 This should be run every time you use git pull.

 *build.sh* will produce a production ready version of the client and server.

-This script will not apply production-ready security configurations, however.
+*deploy.sh* will build a production ready version of the client and server and deploy it to a local apache web server.
+Only use this script on the VPS.

 ## About